irisnet-ai/python-api-client/docs/ConfigurationManagementApi.md

 with irisnet_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = irisnet_client.ConfigurationManagementApi(api_client)
-    config = {"prototypes":["nudityCheck","ageEstimation","illegalSymbols","attributesCheck","nippleCheck","textRecognition","bodyAttributes","unwantedSubstances","violenceCheck"]} # Config | Define the prototypes to use for an AI check operation.
+    config = {"prototypes":["nudityCheck","ageEstimation","illegalSymbols","attributesCheck","nippleCheck","textRecognition","bodyAttributes","unwantedSubstances","violenceCheck","selfieCheck"]} # Config | Define the prototypes to use for an AI check operation.
 View the _Config_ schema to see the available prototypes.

     try:
         # Create a new AI configuration.